Overview of Nevada Mortgages

-All 17 counties in the state have a standard conforming loan limit of $453,100, but the FHA limits vary.
-The highest FHA loan limit in the state is Douglas County at $362,250.
-Three additional counties (Storey, Washoe and Carson City) have limits that are higher than the average $294,515.
+All 17 counties in the state have a standard conforming loan limit of $726,200, but the FHA limits vary.
+The highest FHA loan limit in the state is Douglas County at $657,800.
+Three additional counties (Carson City, Clark, Storey and Washoe) have limits that are higher than the standard FHA limit of $472,030.

 Conforming and FHA Loan Limits by County

 |County||Conforming Limit||FHA Limit|

 Nevada issues deeds of trust, a type of loan document popular in Western states that’s similar to a mortgage but with different laws and practices attached to it.
 The biggest difference is that a lender does not need to go to court in order to auction off the home.
 Instead the lender can initiate a "power of sale" foreclosure by hiring a third party to sell the home it wants to foreclose.

 Nevada has some of the toughest real estate disclosure laws, meaning sellers must disclose what defects they know about the property.
 This obviously favors buyers, but you should still always get a home inspection before officially signing on a property so you can feel secure at closing.

 30-Year Fixed Mortgage Rates in Nevada

 If you’re planning to buy in Nevada, the most common type of home loan is a 30-year fixed-rate mortgage.
 This option gives you plenty of time to pay back the loan and your interest rate remains the same for the duration of the loan’s life, unless you refinance.
 You can also consider a 15-year fixed-rate mortgage.
 It allows you to pay off your loan quicker and comes with a lower interest rate, but your monthly payments will be higher.

 Nevada Jumbo Loan Rates

 Jumbo loans present more of a risk to lenders because more money is on the line.
-If you’re thinking about a jumbo loan for your mortgage, you should know that they are accompanied by higher interest rates to offset that increased risk on the part of the lender.
+If you’re thinking about a jumbo loan for your mortgage, you should know that they are usually accompanied by higher interest rates to offset that increased risk on the part of the lender.
+However, jumbo loan rates are currently lower than fixed rates in Nevada.

 Nevada ARM Loan Rates